Moving to Thailand with your pet

 Requirements for pets moving to Thailand

 Once the microchip has been implanted, your pet needs to be administered with an inactivated rabies vaccine.
 You must be able to provide the original rabies certificate on arrival, and this certificate must state the microchip number, the date of inoculation, and how long the vaccine lasts.
-Dogs must also be vaccinated against canine distemper, parvovirus, leptospirosis and hepatitis (DHLPP) while cats must be inoculated against feline cat flu-feline calicivirus, feline viral rhinotracheitis, chlamydia psittaci, and feline parvovirus.
-Your pet must have had all the necessary vaccines at least 21 days before arriving in Thailand, but no more than a year before.
+Dogs must also be vaccinated against canine distemper, parvovirus, leptospirosis, and hepatitis (DHLPP).
+At the same time, cats must be inoculated against feline cat flu-feline calicivirus, feline viral rhinotracheitis, chlamydia psittaci, and feline parvovirus.
+Your pet must have had all the necessary vaccines at least 21 days before arriving in Thailand but no more than a year before.

-Puppies and kittens will need to be vaccinated when they are at least three months old and will need to wait for 30 days after their inoculations before they can enter the country.
-This means that the minimum age for export is four months old.
+Puppies and kittens will need to be vaccinated when they are at least 3 months old and will need to wait for 30 days after their inoculations before they can enter the country.
+This means that the minimum age for export is 4 months old.

 Within ten days of the date that your pet is due to fly, you should obtain a completed vet health certificate (form 7001) from an accredited veterinarian.
 You will also need to obtain an import permit from the Bangkok Animal Quarantine Station, which is valid for 45 days from its date of issue.